No indication that India-Denmark Davis Cup tie will be held in bio-bubble: Skipper Rohit Rajpal | Sports-Games

 The upcoming Davis Cup tie between India and Denmark won't be held within a bio-bubble but appropriate COVID-19 protocols will be followed during the March 4-5 contest, home team skipper Rohit Rajpal said on Friday.

-India will host Denmark on the lush green grass court of Delhi Gymkahna Club for the World Group I tie.
+India will host Denmark on the lush green grass court of Delhi Gymkhana Club for the World Group I tie.

 There is a sharp dip in COVID-19 cases in the country and that must have encouraged the DGC and All India Tennis Association (AITA) officials to look for a less stricter arrangements although it remains a referee's choice.